Submissions FAQ (Frequently Asked Questions)

 - What is the IndieXchange?

 - IndieXchange is a day-long developer summit that consists of opportunities to showcase games to one another, have meetings, and attend practical developer-focused workshops.
 Additionally, one-on-one meetings are arranged between developers who have submitted their games to IndieCade and a variety of different indie studios, funders, and publishers interested in investing in games.
-All submitted games who indicate on their entry form that they are interested, are eligible to be included in this event.
-Examples of workshops and panels from the past years include hands on legal and pr clinics, technology sessions, pitch sessions and meetings with representatives from Sony PlayStation, Nintendo of America, Microsoft, Google, and more, as well as non-profit organizations such as the BBC and the NEA (National Endowment of the Arts).
+All games submitted by developers to IndieCade who indicate on their entry form that they are interested are eligible to be included in this event.
+Examples of workshops and panels from the past years include hands-on legal and PR clinics, technology sessions, pitch sessions and meetings with representatives from IndieCade sponsors such as Sony PlayStation, Nintendo of America, Microsoft, Google, and more, as well as non-profit organizations such as the BBC and the NEA (National Endowment of the Arts).
 For more information, refer to the IndieXchange section of the website closer to the date.

 - Can anyone get into IndieXchange?

 - Every game creator/developer who is identified/credited on the submission form, of a completed submission to IndieCade, is eligible for a pass to IndieXchange, however, reservations are required.
-Each private meeting is specifically tailored to the participants.
-Even if you do not take a private meeting, the event is offers productive networking opportunities and high-level workshops.
+By participating in the IndieXchange you are able to attend a full day of sessions, and sign up for the Game Tasting (show-and-tell).
+Additionally there are some private meetings, networking opportunities, and high-level workshops.
 This is ONLY open to developers who submit to IndieCade, no other developers are eligible.
 All funders and sponsors are invited by special arrangement with IndieCade.

 - What is the benefit to participating in IndieXchange?

 - This unique opportunity for developers is designed to provide practical skills to help you level-up, show your game, connect with key players in the industry and the arts, and put you face-to-face with potential funders, publishers, investors, mentors, or advisors.
 Even if you aren't interested in this for your current game or already have a great deal, this is a prime opportunity for building a long-term relationship that may benefit your future work.